cr-workshop-exercises/centralized-workflow-exercise/sides/lompe.md

 - Peel and mash potatoes
 - Blend all to a dough
 - Roll out dough in 2 mm thick loaves and with the size of your frying pan
-- Fry the loafs in a dry pan
+- Fry the loaves in a dry pan